 Throughout this year’s Baseball Winter Meetings in Nashville, four attendees of the PBEO Job Fair have agreed to keep a journal chronicling their employment seeking experiences.
-(Meet them all HERE).
-In this installment, Clint Belau rides the emotional rollercoaster amidst an overstimulating atmosphere.
+(Meet them all HERE.)
+These journal entries were scheduled to start running on Tuesday, but job-seeker Clint Belau just couldn’t wait to begin sharing his experiences.
+Hence, he has sent in this “bonus” entry, covering Sunday’s “Business of Baseball” orientation.
+Enjoy, and check back throughout the week for more from Clint as well as our other three job-seekers.